For a comfort that everyone can feel and a service you can count on...

 The Carpet 1st head office and large storage facility is at Quarry Lane, Chichester.
 This is where we co-ordinate prompt delivery and despatch of carpets and other floorings, as well as the daily cutting and planning of carpets for our team of fitters.

 As well as the warehouse we have two other retail outlets.
-One at Rumbolds Hill in Midhurst trading as The Carpet Shop, the other at 40 High Street Emsworth trading as Bucknall Carpets.
+One at Rumbolds Hill in Midhurst, the other at 40 High Street Emsworth.

 We are members of The Metro Group - an association of 200 quality independent retailers.
 With combined retail sales in excess of £80 million you can rest assured that the price you pay will be very competitive.
 Being members of The Metro group also gives us access to exclusive ranges and flooring from all major manufacturers as well as more specialist bespoke suppliers.